Broken Nose Compensation | Nose Injury Claims And Payouts

 • What compensation could I receive for facial injuries?
 As well as compensation for the broken nose itself, you could also receive payment for psychological harm, any lost earnings and your medical bills.

 Will cost me anything to claim for a broken nose?
-There are no costs to find out if you could make a claim and our panel of solicitors work on a No Win No Fee basis so you only pay the solicitor if the case is won.
+There are no costs to find out if you could make a claim and our solicitors work on a No Win No Fee basis so you only pay the solicitor if the case is won.

 To find out if you are eligible to make a personal injury claim or to get further guidance, talk to an advisor today using the contact information given here: